Skip to Content

 Some examples are a snare made from city ambiance, a lead synth made from a dog’s bark, and a hi-hat made from lightswitch click.

 My favorite is Doc Scott creating a bassline on a track called “Shadow Boxing” out of a ship’s horn.
-I guess you could say he started the & Bass “Foghorn” sub-genre way before becoming popular.
+I guess you could say he started the Drum & Bass “Foghorn” sub-genre way before becoming popular.

 From this (1.05)